 Casio announced the highly anticipated G-Shock GBD-H1000 for an April 2020 release (but now delayed until late May).
-This new G-SQUAD fitness series features built-in GPS and five sensors: an optical heart rate monitor, pressure sensor (altimeter and barometer), compass, thermometer, and accelerometer for step counting.
+This new G-SQUAD fitness series features built-in GPS and five sensors: an optical heart rate monitor, pressure sensor (altimeter and barometer), compass (with auto horizontal compensation), thermometer, and accelerometer for step counting.
 The high-contrast memory-in-pixel (MIP) LCD display is reminiscent of the G-Shock GPR-B1000 Rangeman, as its pixels fill the whole display to display a lot of information.
 Other notable features include automatic GPS time syncing, Bluetooth mobile link, vibration alerts, solar power, and USB charging.
 As a G-Shock, the GBD-H1000 is fully shock-resistant and water-resistant to 200 meters.

 G-SHOCK G-SQUAD GBD-H1000-1:

 G-SHOCK G-SQUAD GBD-H1000-4:

 Some of the training functions include displaying the distance, speed, and pace measured by GPS or accelerometer, automatic run timing start, and target alarm setting (time, altitude, calories burned).
 The training display on the watch is customizable.
 In addition to GPS, the watch can also receive data from GLONASS and Michibiki (QZSS) satellite systems.